-Ever since I could think my late grandparents and their friends raved about this popular Wiener opera house.
+Ever since I could think my late grandparents and their friends raved about operettas and the Volksoper.
 Now also my generation rediscovers operetta musicals.
 I guess sometimes we prefer the light muse to reconnect us with our past.

-Recently, I watched Strauss’ operetta Die Fledermaus with English surtitles there with a friend of mine.
+Along with a Viennese friend of mine I watched Strauss' operetta Die Fledermaus which by the way showed English surtitles like most operettas there.
 Before I share my story here is what to see at Volksoper.

 Operetta Musicals At Volksoper Vienna